The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Results

-Given the increase in higher-dimensional topological structure over time, we would like to know the extent to which individual knowledge areas show divergence in their topological structure.
+Given this overall increase in higher-order structure, we would like to know whether this reflects a topological change over time that is structurally similar across all fields or whether these structural changes are field-specific.
 To do this, we compute the Wasserstein distance (Equation \ref{eq:bottleneck}) between persistence diagrams in a pairwise fashion between each knowledge subcategory in each year.
-While individual knowledge areas may converge in their topological similarity across a number of years, the higher-order topological structure between knowledge areas points to divergence over time.
-Panel A in Figure \ref{figure:KnowlKnowlCollabDistances} depicts the average Wasserstein distance across all subcategory pairs in a given year with inset plots showing individual dimensions plotted on their own scale.
-Clearly, knowledge subcategories differ most in their 1-dimensional persistent homology, which had grown in divergence until the mid-2000's.
-In more recent years, topological divergence between knowledge has increased in higher dimensions.
-These results, combined with the homological trends over time, imply that not only is technological and scientific knowledge getting more topologically complex over time, but this complexity is also diverging in structure across knowledge areas.
+While individual knowledge areas may converge in their topological similarity across a number of years, the aggregate difference in topological structure between knowledge areas points to significant divergence over time.
+Panel A in Figure \ref{figure:KnowlKnowlCollabDistances} depicts the average Wasserstein distance across all subcategory pairs in a given year with inset plots showing individual dimensions on their own scale.
+Knowledge subcategories differ most in their 1-dimensional persistent homology, with growing divergence until the mid-2000's.
+In more recent years, topological divergence has increased in higher dimensions.
+These results, combined with the homological trends over time, imply that the dimensionality of scientific and technological knowledge is both increasing and becoming more topologically heterogeneous across fields.